benzies/phantom-docker/README.md

  Note: You NEED a phantom login, so you can download and install the software.
 This is a pretty crappy way to make it, it's unoffical, and I will eventually improve it.
 You can start and stop the container as normal and everything fires back up just fine.

-The above is still the most effective method to getting Phantom in a container.
-The latest method is still not recommended, eventually I would like to see the dependent services seperated into seperate containers.
+"The begining..." is still the most effective method to getting Phantom in a container.
+The latest method is still not recommended, it builds but I can't seem to authenticate to phatom... and now I'm tired.
+Eventually I would like to see the dependent services seperated into seperate containers.
 But hey... it took a year to get here, maybe next year?

 #TODO
 Authentication to Phantom seems to fail...